CESSProject/cess-js-sdk/README.md

 ## About

-A js-sdk for Cess Project with file storage
+JS-SDK for Cess Project with file storage

 Supports CommonJS and ES Module import type